Open-EO/openeo-hub/README.md

 # openEO Hub
 This repository contains the source code for [openEO Hub](https://hub.openeo.org), a centralized platform to explore openEO service providers.

-**It is currently in a rather early stage of development.**
+**It is currently in a maintenance mode.**

 ## Goals
 openEO Hub tries to implement some ambitious ideas.
 It is aimed to be a platform that may allow users to:

 * find services by collections
 * find services supporting required processes, e.g. by submitting a process graph and checking automatically against all services
-* find services that support UDFs
+* find services that support UDFs and which runtimes they offer
 * get information about services, e.g. regarding costs
-* explore publicly available containers to run UDFs

 ## Public API endpoints
 The Hub provides its data via a RESTful API under https://hub.openeo.org/api.
 The following endpoints are intended to be used by the public: